| |

 Tulip Crate Supplies

-A piece of 2 by 4 scrap lumber 8 inches long
+• One 8-inch piece of 2 x 4 scrap lumber

-Piece of metal hardware mesh or wire mesh for the bottom (optional)
+• Metal hardware mesh or wire mesh for the bottom, optional

 Pallet Wood Cut Lengths

-2 pieces of 1 by 4 pallet boards cut 20 inches long.
-For the long sides
+• Two 1 x 4 pallet boards cut 20 inches long for the long sides

-7 pieces of 1 by 4 pallet boards cut 16 inches long.
-For the short sides and the bottom.
+• Seven 1 x 4 pallet boards cut 16 inches long for the short sides and bottom

-Once cut he used 100 grit sandpaper and gave each board a sanding to remove slivers.
+Once everything was cut, he gave each board a quick sanding with 100-grit sandpaper to remove any rough edges or slivers.

 How to Build a Tulip Crate

-Hubs began by nailing the four corners of the outside pieces together at each corner.
+Hubs started by nailing the four outside pieces together at the corners to form the outer frame.

-As a final step, he spaced the bottom pieces evenly leaving slots and then attached the each bottom piece with two air nails on each end.
+As a final step, he spaced the bottom slats evenly, leaving small gaps between each board.
+He then secured each slat with two air nails at both ends.

 Finishing the Tulip Crate

-You could stain it or add varathane to protect your tulip crate if you like, but I liked mine rustic and shabby and industrial looking just as it was.
-I imagine that is how the vintage tulip crates are.
+You could stain it or add a coat of varathane to protect your DIY Dutch Tulip Crate if you like, but I preferred mine rustic, shabby, and slightly industrial just as it was.
+That feels closer to how vintage tulip crates actually look.

 Other Pallet and Scrap Wood Ideas